 Shareholder Returns

+Simplex Holdings (hereafter referred to as the Company) believes that prioritizing investments for growth that helps strengthen its business foundation will contribute to achieving profit growth and improving its corporate value in a sustainable manner while maintaining its financial soundness based on its strong cashflow-generating capability.
 In addition, the Company is committed to pursuing a management approach mindful of capital efficiency and has therefore set an ROE target as one of its KPIs.
 The Company is also aware that providing shareholder returns, which helps increase capital efficiency, is a key measure in capital allocation.
+Based on this belief, the Company seeks to enhance shareholder returns by paying dividends as a fundamental measure, comprehensively considering trends in business performance, ROE level, opportunities of investments for growth, and other factors.

 Specifically, the Company has set a dividend policy of stably and sustainably increasing dividend per share through profit growth, with a target dividend payout ratio of 40% on a consolidated basis.